What can I do if The Outer Worlds 2 is crashing for me?

 AMD

-- Right-click on your desktop and click AMD Software: Adrenalin Edition from the context menu.
+• Right-click on your desktop and click AMD Software: Adrenalin Edition

-- Go to Settings: Click on the gear icon in the top-right corner.
+1. Click on the ⚙️ gear icon in the top-right corner

-- Click Gaming tab and then the Graphics tab.
+2. In the top menu, click Gaming tab and then the Graphics tab below it

 4. Verify File Integrity